apache/incubator-spot/spot-setup/README.md

 ## General Description

-The main script in the repository is **hdfs_setup.sh** which is responsible of loading environment variables, creating folders in Hadoop for the different use cases (flow, DNS or Proxy), create the Hive database, and finally execute hive query scripts that creates Hive tables needed to access netflow, dns and proxy data.
+The main script in the repository is **hdfs_setup.sh** which is responsible of loading environment variables, creating folders in Hadoop for the different use cases (flow, DNS or Proxy), create the Impala database, and finally execute Impala query scripts that creates Impala tables needed to access netflow, dns and proxy data.

 ## Environment Variables